Azure/simdem/demo_scripts/simdem/demo/script.md

 # Special keys

 Although we said "spacebar" above, in reality you can hit almost any key.
-There are a few exceltions though:
+There are a few exceptions though:

 ## 'd' for description